-- To attend a conference at the school with school personnel to discuss the progress of their child. - To participate in a conference in which evaluation and placement decisions may be made with respect to their child's special education services. - To attend conferences to discuss issues concerning their child such as retention or promotion.
+- To attend a conference at the school with school personnel to discuss the progress of their child academically or socially. - To participate in a conference in which evaluation and placement decisions may be made with respect to their child's special education services. - To attend conferences to discuss issues concerning their child such as retention or promotion.